noobaa/noobaa-core/src/test/framework/README.md

 3) common: use a common functionality from the runner (i.e. restore db to defaults)
 4) blocking: if set to true, failure in this step would stop the chain
-5) args: if the action requires arguments, supply an array of arguments
+5) args: if the action requires arguments, supply an array of arguments supply "arg" for a static argument, or "input_arg" and the arg name as value for an argument which is received by the runner

 NOTE: common and action are mutual exclusive